kebaldwi/DNAC-TEMPLATES/TUTORIALS/JsonYamlXml.md

 View the JSON block above.
 The ```data``` is a JSON Object as noted by the opening and closing curly braces.
 Within that object is a name-value pair with the name ```"ietf-interfaces:interface"```.
 The value is another object which contains name-value pairs separated by commas.
 The names are ```"name"```, ```"description"```, ```"enabled"```, and ```"ietf-ip:ipv4"```.  ```"ietf-ip:ipv4"``` contains and object ```"address"```, which is a list of objects, as denoted by the braces \[\].

+> [!NOTE]
-> **NOTE:** I am very recklessly interchanging the terms "array" and "list".
+> I am very recklessly interchanging the terms "array" and "list".
 For introductory purposes, this is fine, but they are not always interchangeable terms.

 JSON data types include numbers, strings, Booleans, arrays, objects and null.
 Let's take a look at how some of these data types are represented above.